-Preventing Warping in Whole Cross-Section Slabs: Our Proven Techniques
+6 Steps to Prevent Warping in Whole Cross-Section Slabs: Our Proven Techniques

-At our woodyard, we know that working with whole cross-section slabs of timber is both a craft and a science.
+We know that working with whole cross-section slabs of timber is both a craft and a science.
 While these slabs make stunning, natural-looking tables, countertops, and other pieces of furniture, they come with their own set of challenges—one of the most common being warping.
 Warping is a natural reaction of wood to changes in its environment, but with the right techniques and care, we can ensure that your slabs stay straight and true for years to come.

 In this blog post, we'll share some of the methods we use to prevent warping and keep our slabs in prime condition.